 Bars are important drivers of galaxy evolution, which highlights the importance of studying bar fractions and the properties of bars at a large range of redshifts.
-Bars generally have fairly old stellar populations, thus being well visible in the near-infrared (IR), where also the obscuration by dust is minimal.
-However, the near-IR images we obtain from the distant galaxies are redshifted so that at redshift $z \sim$ 1 their rest-frame wavelength lies in the optical.
-Therefore, it is important to compare the optical and the near-IR properties of bars in local galaxies.
-For that purpose, the B- and H-band images are very convenient, offering a wide separation in wavelengths.
-Namely, bars are still prominent in the B band (Eskridge et al. 2002; Whyte et al. 2002; Marinova & Jogee 2007; Menéndez-Delmestre et al. 2007), where they can be identified in a fairly reliable manner, whereas, due to the Balmer break, bars typically disappear in the ultraviolet (Sheth et al. 2003).
-On the other hand, the H band is already fairly free of the effects of dust, and thus offers a reliable tracer for the stellar mass distribution.
+Bars generally have fairly old stellar populations, thus being well visible in the near-IR, where also the obscuration by dust is minimal.
+However, the near-IR images we obtain from the distant galaxies are redshifted so that at redshift $z \sim 1$ their rest-frame wavelength lies in the optical.
+Therefore, it is important to compare the optical and near-IR properties of bars in local galaxies.
+For that purpose the B and H-band images are very convenient, offering a wide separation in wavelenghts.
+Namely, bars are still prominent in the B-band (Eskridge et al. 2002; Whyte et al. 2002; Menéndez-Delmestre et al. 2007), where they can be identified in a fairly reliable manner, whereas, due to the Balmer break, bars typically disappear in the ultraviolet (Sheth et al. 2003).
+On the other hand, the H-band is already fairly free of the effects of dust and thus offers a reliable tracer for the stellar mass distribution.

-If bars were formed due to instabilities in the disc, one would expect a large fraction of barred galaxies at high redshifts in the framework of the hierarchical clustering models.
-This is because these models indicate dynamically colder discs in the distant Universe (Navarro, Frenk & White 1995).
-Also, interactions of disc galaxies were probably more frequent in the past (Ferguson, Dickinson & Williams 2000, and references therein), promoting the formation of bars (discussed in Elmegreen, Elmegreen & Hirst 2004).
-Therefore, it was surprising that the optical bar fraction undergoes a dramatic order of magnitude decline at z = 0.2-0.9 (Abraham et al. 1999; van den Bergh et al. 2000; van den Bergh, Cohen & Crabbe 2001).
-Since this might be an artefact due to noise, poorer image resolution and redshifted wavelength, van den Bergh et al. (2002) degraded about 100 B-band images of the Ohio State University Bright Spiral Galaxy Survey (OSUBSGS) to study these effects.
-By mimicking the characteristics of the images in the Hubble Deep Field (HDF), using the Wide Field Planetary Camera 2 on Hubble Space Telescope (HST), they created artificial images of those galaxies as they would appear in the I band at a redshift z = 0.7.
+If bars were formed due to instabilities in the disk, one would expect a large fraction of barred galaxies at high redshifts in the framework of the hierarchical clustering models.
+This is because these models indicate dynamically colder disks in the distant Universe (Navarro, Frenk & White 1995).
+Also, interactions of disk galaxies were probably more frequent in the past (Ferguson, Dickinson & Williams 2000, and references therein), promoting the formation of bars (discussed in Elmegreen, Elmegreen & Hirst 2004).
+Therefore, it was surprising to find a lack of bars in galaxies at redshift of z > 0.7 (Abraham et al. 1999; van den Bergh et al. 1996; van den Bergh et al. 2000; van den Bergh, Cohen & Crabbe 2001).
+Since this might be an artifact due to noise, poorer image resolution, and redshifted wavelength, van den Bergh et al. (2002) degraded about 100 B-band images of the Ohio State University Bright Spiral Galaxy Survey (OSUBSGS) to study these effects.
+By mimicking the characteristics of the images in the Hubble Deep Field, they created artificial images of those galaxies as they would appear in the I-band at a redshift z = 0.7.
 They found that two-thirds of bars initially classified as strong bars (SB), were still detectable in the degraded images, whereas weak bars (SAB) would largely disappear.
 They concluded that while selection effects reduce the number of observed bars, they cannot completely explain the lack of bars at high redshift.